 She is a member of the National Risk Assessment (NRA) Behavioural Science Expert Group in the UK, working on the social and psychological impact of cyber-attacks on members of the public.
-She has collaborated with governments and international organisations to assess national level cybersecurity capacity.
 She has a background in cyberpsychology, and she is a member of the British Psychological Society and the National Counselling Society.

 David has spent his career in software and services, working for and with leading blue-chip organisations and technology ventures, within and across different industry sectors.
 The breadth of his experience enables him to bridge technical and commercial domains when licensing technology and defining solution delivery terms and balance the perspectives of both the acquirer and provider.
 He heads the licensing function at Trustonic - a Cambridge-based provider of market-leading cybersecurity solutions for connected devices.

 University of Kent